rashmichaudhary24/genai-learning-journal/21-Transformers.md

 ### Step 3 — Encoder Stack

 The sequence of embeddings passes through multiple encoder layers.
 Each encoder layer contains:

-* Multi-Head Self-Attention
+Multi-Head Self-Attention
-* Feed Forward Network
+Feed Forward Network
-* Residual Connections
-* Layer Normalization

 The self-attention mechanism allows every token to gather relevant information from the other tokens.
 The feed-forward network then processes each token independently, enriching its representation without exchanging information between tokens.
 Each successive encoder layer produces a richer contextual understanding than the previous one.

 ---